NoamZeise/pico-temp-humidity/README.md

 Current State:
 * reads temp and humidity readings with gpio from DHT11
-* writes current temp and humidity with uart over bluetooth
+* writes current temp and humidity with uart over bluetooth if sent "get"
-* echos back recieved uart, with shifted chars

 Goal:
-* store sensor readings on the pico
-* upload to computer when requested over uart
+* upload to computer through a binary and save to file instead of using putty/minicom

 ## dependancies

 I'm using the [pico SDK](https://www.raspberrypi.com/documentation/microcontrollers/c_sdk.html) which gives abstraction of the hardware and cmake build helper functions